neilteng/data_incubator_plot1/README.md

 The mortality rate of training set is:0.11557478

-The Accuracy tell us that machine learning approahes have power to do better than ramdon guess which suggests a more advanced time series model could produce a better prediction.
+The Accuracy tells us that machine learning approahes have power to do better than ramdon guess which suggests a more advanced time series model could produce a better prediction.

 ![Result compare](cmp.png)